 The National Restaurant Association lists ‘local foods’ as it second hottest trend (behind bite sized desserts??).

-Eateries who can market a locally and/or organically grown menu appeal to the increasingly educated clientele who wants their food to have a pedigree.
-‘Locally grown’ is by nature fresher, healthier, better tasting and is good for the local economy.
+Eateries that can market a locally and/or organically grown menu appeal to the increasingly educated clientele who want their food to have a pedigree.
+‘Locally grown food is, by nature, fresher, healthier, better tasting, and good for the local economy.
 It is an attractive message to luxury and boutique hotel clientele.

-Almost any rooftop, balcony, back corner or front corner can be made productive and with a great design team.
+Almost any rooftop, balcony, back corner, or front corner can be made productive with a great design team.
 And a kitchen garden doesn’t have to be hidden utility.
-Consider the great potager’s of French royalty.
+Consider the great potagers of French royalty.

 3) Capture Rain and Grey Water